-Fig. 5.73: Web Service Settings - OTOBO as Provider
+Fig. 1.224: Web Service Settings - OTOBO as Provider

-Network transport Select which network transport would you like to use with the web service.
+Network transport Select which network transport you would like to use with the web service.
 Possible values are HTTP::REST and HTTP::SOAP.

-Note: After selecting the transport method, you have to save the configuration with clicking on the Save button.
+Note: After selecting the transport method, you have to save the configuration by clicking on the Save button.
 A Configuration button will be displayed next to this field.

-Configuration The Configuration button is visible only, after a network transport was selected and saved.
+Configuration The Configuration button is visible only after a network transport was selected and saved.
 See the configuration for OTOBO as Provider - HTTP::REST and OTOBO as Provider - HTTP::SOAP below.

-Add Operation This option is visible only, after a network transport was selected and saved.
-Selecting an operation will open a new screen for its configuration.
+Add Operation This option is visible only after a network transport was selected and saved.
+Selecting an operation will open a new screen for configuration.